-As a testament to her success, Dr. Blythe was selected as a William Gilmore Simms Fellow in 1985, a Richard M. Weaver Fellow from 1985 to 1986, a fellow of The Institute for the Editing of Historical Documents in 1986, a Charleston Scientific & Cultural Educational Fund Research Grantee in 1987, and an Earhart Foundation Research Grantee from 1989 to 1990.
-Her achievements were featured in Who’s Who of American Women.
+As a testament to her success, Dr. Blythe was selected as a William Gilmore Simms Fellow in 1985, a Richard M. Weaver Fellow from 1985 to 1986, a Fellow of The Institute for the Editing of Historical Documents in 1986, a Charleston Scientific & Cultural Educational Fund Research Grantee in 1987, and an Earhart Foundation Research Grantee from 1989 to 1990.
+Her achievements are featured in Who’s Who of American Women.

 In her spare time, Dr. Blythe enjoys gardening, hiking, reading, painting, and writing.
 Alongside many scholarly books and articles, Dr. Blythe has published a novel, Carolina Mountain Song, and a book of poetry, Life Twice Loved.
 She has also produced and directed programs for South Carolina Educational Radio and Television, among them an SCETV special, “South Carolina Women Writers from the 19th to 20th Centuries.”